East Line Union Cemetery: History

-Although not formally incorporated until September 6, 1919, graves within the cemetery date back to 1700s with the oldest being from 1785.
+Although not formally incorporated until September 6, 1919, graves within the cemetery date back to the 1700s with the oldest being from 1785.
 The cemetery contains the graves of 20 veterans of the American Revolution.
 There are also over 50 unmarked graves within the grounds.

 The East Line Union Cemetery is operated by the Nonprofit organization East Line Union Cemetery Association INC.